 - The potting soil is nice and rich.
 Mushrooms thrive in rich soil.

 - Your soil is too wet.
-Make sure you are not overwatering your plants.
+Make sure you are not overwatering your plants and they’re not in too much humidity.
 However, if this is the case, the plant would be showing other signs of overwatering like limp leaves, poor condition, or root rot.

 A Little Note on Yellow Mushrooms, Root Rot and Repotting: If you see any signs of root rot, and you have mushrooms, you can remove the plant from the soil, clip away mushy roots and rise the root system off in clean water.
 Then repot the plant in a clean pot, using new growing medium.
 An organic potting mix, amended with some perlite for good drainage and a little organic compost or worm castings will work very well for most indoor plants.

-Use water that is room temperature to avoid shocking the plant too much and take care to clean and sterilize all your implements before you repot to avoid any contamination with bacteria or spores.
+Use water that is room temperature to avoid shocking the plant too much and take care to wash your hands, ideally with an environmentally friendly soap, and clean and sterilize all your implements before you repot to avoid any contamination with bacteria or spores.
 Dispose of the old potting mix away from your other plants.
 This will work well for the root rot, but it may not completely eradicate your Yellow Mushrooms because some spores may remain and re-grow.

 What do they do?